 Businesses in Hong Kong can sometimes be faced with either receiving or having to file for a lawsuit in Hong Kong.
 Any disputes, legal claims and other legal matters that may arise must be resolved according to law and by observing the legal court system in Hong Kong.
 If, for any reason, you are interested in entering a litigation process, our litigation attorneys in Hong Kong can help you solve any dispute or judicial matter.

-Our Hong Kong law firm specializes in various legal areas, including commercial law, corporate legislation, employment law and even family law.
+Our law firm in HK specializes in various legal areas, including commercial law, corporate legislation, employment law and even family law.

 Our lawyers invite you to watch a short video about dispute resolution in Hong Kong:

 Hong Kong court structure

 In Hong Kong, commercial disputes are brought before the Court of First Instance of the High Court, that has unlimited jurisdiction on all civil matters.
 The most common types of civil proceedings that are brought before this court include:

 - intellectual property;